keithrsialana/NodeReads/README.md

 3. Use the search bar to find books using the Google Books API and save them to your account.

 ## Technologies Used
-- **MongoDB**: Database for storing user data and saved books.
 - **Express.js**: Backend framework for building the server.
 - **React**: Front-end library for building the user interface.
 - **Node.js**: JavaScript runtime for the server-side logic.
 - **Apollo Server**: Implementation of a GraphQL server for efficient API communication.
 - **GraphQL**: Query language for API calls.
-- **MongoDB Atlas**: Cloud-hosted MongoDB service.
-- **Render**: Cloud platform for application deployment.

 ## Features
 - Search for books using the Google Books API.
 - Save book searches to a personal account.
 - Refactored backend architecture using GraphQL.
 - Secure user authentication.
-- Deployed to the cloud with MongoDB Atlas and Render.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.